| | [p. 122] John S. Bak Suddenly Last Supper:

 story's racial implications and towards those more consistent with the

-To be sure, since Williams overloads the story with tropes of physical
+homosexual author's relationship with the era.(13) To be sure, since Williams overloads the story with tropes of physical

 and metaphysical fragmentation that, in conjunction with those of black-on-white